DevCrew-io/openai-chatgpt-ios-sdk/README.md

 ```

 ### Audio Translation
-To make an audio translation request using the ChatGPT API, you can use the `audioTranslationRequest` function provided by the `ChatGPTAPIManager`.
+To make an audio translation request using the ChatGPT API, you can use the `audioTranslationRequest` function provided by the `OpenAIAPIManager`.

 ```swift
 /// Requests audio transcription based on the provided parameters.